 12. View your Twitter Analytics

 For any Twitter marketing strategy you decide on, you’ll have a certain group of people you want to attract with your content.
-Using Twitter Analytics can help you see which posts made the most impressions, received the most reactions, how many people visited your profile, and more.
+Using a social media analytics tool like Twitter Analytics can help you see which posts made the most impressions, received the most reactions, how many people visited your profile, and more.

 You can use this information to publish more content your audience will most likely be interested in.
 According to Buffer, the top Twitter Analytics metrics business track are: